‘irreverent, heart-wrenching, rallying‘ (Annie Rutherford, The Skinny)

 A full literary CV is available on request.
 For further information about specific projects or performances, see here.

 In addition to working fulltime freelance as poet, performer, events curator, and workshop facilitator, Rachel does some freelance project management, notably for the Quebec Writers’ Federation (currently the Max Margles Writing Residency and StoryScaping Project).
-She is on the Board of Sur Place Media, and the Edinburgh City of Literature, and is currently the chair of the QWF Safer Spaces committee.
+She is on the Board of Trustees for the Edinburgh City of Literature and is Vice-President of the Board of Espace de la Diversité//Diversity District, and is currently the chair of the QWF Safer Spaces committee.

 - Robert Louis Stevenson Fellowship (Grez sur Loing, France, 2016)